Physical therapy is a medical service provided by a therapist to:

 Geriatric Rehabilitation

-Twenty four years of Medicare participation has given us a unique perspective and commitment to the management of all geriatric physical therapy needs.
+Twenty-five years of Medicare participation has given us a unique perspective and commitment to the management of all geriatric physical therapy needs.

 Aquatic Physical Therapy